-The original Apple Watch has been slapped with an IPX7 water resistance rating and according to Apple, that means it's splash and water resistant.
+The original Apple Watch offers IPX7 water resistance rating, which according to Apple means it's splash and water resistant.
 So it's fine for wearing it when you're sweating it out in the gym, caught out in the rain and when you're washing your hands.
-It's most definitely not waterproof, which means swimming is off limits.
+It's most definitely not waterproof, meaning swimming is off limits.

 Although this video does suggest otherwise.
-It appears to prove that the first gen smartwatch is actually more waterproof than Apple suggests.
+It appears to prove that the first generation device is actually more waterproof than Apple suggests.
 To be clear, the Cupertino company advises against submerging the Watch, jumping in a bath with it or even showering with it.
 Wearing it in a sauna or steam is not advised.
-Those fancy leather straps won't like being dunked in the water either.
+Those fancy leather straps won't like being dunked in the water, either.

 The best selling wearable company has finally decided to add a swim friendly tracker to its collection with the launch of the Fitbit Flex 2.
 Like the Apple Watch Series 2, it has a waterproof rating of up to 50 metres and can be used in salt and fresh water.
 That also means there's no problem jumping in the shower with it as well.

-As for the rest of the Fitbits, Fitbit doesn't generally outline a water resistance rating but does suggest that the likes of the Fitbit Charge 2 and the Blaze are sweat, rain and splash proof.
+As for the rest of the Fitbits, the company doesn't generally outline a water resistance rating,but does suggest that the likes of the Fitbit Charge 2 and the Blaze are sweat, rain and splash proof.
 As well as swimming being a no-no, you shouldn't jump in the shower with it.
 Here's the official line from its support page:

 "We also don't recommend showering with your tracker; though a little water won't hurt the device, wearing it 24/7 does not give your skin a chance to breathe.
 Whenever you get your tracker wet, dry it thoroughly before putting it back on."